 How can you help increase the understanding of

-The University of Calgary, together with the Hotchkiss Brain Institute, are conducting an observational research study and an intervention study using Transcranial Magnetic Stimulation (TMS) under the direction of Dr. Oury Monchi.
+The University of Calgary, together with the Hotchkiss Brain Institute, are conducting a 3-year observational research study under the direction of Dr. Oury Monchi.